ICJIA/icjia-accessibility-portal/content/faqs.md

 **Full explanation:**

-**The April 24, 2026 deadline is a firm legal requirement under the ADA Title II web accessibility rule.** There is no formal extension process, and non-compliance exposes agencies to enforcement actions, complaints, and lawsuits.
+**The April 24, 2026 deadline is a firm legal requirement under the ADA Title II web accessibility rule.** The rule does not include a routine extension process, and non-compliance exposes agencies to enforcement actions, complaints, and lawsuits.

 **However, the reality is that some agencies may not achieve 100% compliance by the deadline.** Here's what you should do: